-Bath Sink, Shower, & Accessories
+Bath Sink, Shower & Accessories

 The sink in the bathroom is vacuum formed durable white plastic.
 Use care when cleaning to prevent scratching the surface.
-The bathroom accessories include two towel bars, a tissue holder, and a robe hook.
+The bathroom accessories include a towel bar, a towel ring, a tissue holder, and a robe hook.
 These accessories are shipped loose in order for the dealer to install according to the dealer or customer's specification.
-The faucet in the bathroom is decor matching with a white handle faucet.
+The faucet in the bathroom is decor matching with a white dual handle faucet.
 The shower installed is a combination tub and shower surround with enclosure.
-The white tub faucet with shower head, hose, and bracket, are decor coordinates with the sink faucet.
+The white tub faucet with shower head, hose, and bracket are decor coordinates with the sink faucet.